schumergrubermax/SmartLottery/README.md

 Alternatively, you can run your contract locally on testrpc and interact with it using Remix.

 1. Check if testrpc is still running, otherwise fire it up again with `testrpc` in your terminal.
 By default it should communicate on `http://localhost:8545`.
 If you want to reuse the same accounts, you can start testrpc by feeding it the 12 mnemonic words as listed on the first start of testrpc.
-Try to recreate the same accounts with executing `testrpc -m "fashion edit hawk describe slush exercise trick scan practice silk pond vital"`.
+Try to recreate the same accounts with executing `testrpc -m "carry easy spice pupil expand later night jewel screen torch advance turkey"`.
 Whereas you may substitute the 12 menemonic words with those you have saved previously.
 2. In Remix, set `Run > Environment` to `Web3 Provider` and  enter `http://localhost:8545`, if issues occur try `http://127.0.01:8545`.
 You can use this method to provide *any* ethereum client, e.g. geth or parity.
 For convenience, we will just use testrpc in this workshop, as geth or other clients might take a longer while to sync.
 After you successfully connected to the client, you should be able to see the same 10 addresses, as previously shown when firing up testrpc on the commandline, each of them pre-filled with 100 testethers.
 3. Select `SmartLottery` as the contract name you want to deploy and press the red `Create` button to send the contract creation transaction to the (simulated) blockchain client.
 You should now see some buttons to interact with the contract functions.

 ### Play the lottery without a fronted